dkvz/filter-snippets/README.md

 The thing that parses these placeholders is a bit too modular to be some sort of descriptive language.
 It could be a function at first - We could just give it lines from stdin and it figures out what do output.

 ## TODO
+- Have to set the input lines to None if given a single empty line because that's what vim does
 - CLI completion would be really nice for this project
 - Should probably add a description for snippets to print in the list